chrisschnaars/weather-arpeggiator/README.md

 A tone arpeggiator that uses the weather data of a location to define the sound sequences, effects, and tempo.

+## Installation

+Clone the repo and run npm install.

+This app uses Parcel for bundling files and assets.
+To start your dev server, run npm run dev.
+To build for production, run npm run build.

+To successfully run a local build, you will need to get API keys for both [Google Maps](https://developers.google.com/maps/documentation) and [Open Weather Maps](https://openweathermap.org/).

 ## Interesting Bits

 ### Tones Generation